CATEM1NAL/APyday-2/FAQ.md

 then the mod should be fully playable.

 ## Is this multiplayer?
 Yes!
-Same slot coop is the preferred way to play syncs, with everyone that wants to play together connecting to the same player slot.
-This means only one YAML is needed and everyone gets the same items at the same time, creating a more cohesive experience (this doesn't mean you all get the same unlocks/upgrades, though!).

-Each player using their own YAML also works, but will be kinda weird unless everyone is using the same gameplay settings.
-This requires some coordination to set up and can lead to some weirdness such as one player hitting the score cap while the others have a higher score cap.

-Due to how flexible the multiplayer system is, you can do some pretty cool stuff.
-For example if someone gets BKd and they own PAYDAY 2, they can set up the mod, connect to a Criminal Dawn slot, and help out until they get unstuck!
+As long as everyone that wants to play together connects to the same multiworld slot, you can play multiplayer just fine.
+Players on different slots can't crossplay due to potential issues with goal conflicts.

+Because all it takes is connecting to the slot to play multiplayer, this means anyone else in the multiworld can join your game at any time if they wish!
+Get BKd and don't know what to do?
+Join the Payday lobby and help out!

 ## How do I send checks?
 Just play the game!
 Basically anything you do will give you points that contribute to getting checks,